TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 39/Exodus 39.22.md

 ---

-And he made the robe of the ephod of woven work, all of blue;
+He made the robe of the ephod of woven work, all of blue.